-Actuarial Accrued Liability

-For Actives: The equivalent of the accumulated normal costs allocated to the years before the valuation date.

-Actuarial Accrued Liability

-For Pensioners: The single-sum value of lifetime benefits to existing pensioners.
+Actuarial Accrued Liability For Actives: The equivalent of the accumulated normal costs allocated to the years before the valuation date.
+Actuarial Accrued Liability For Pensioners: The single-sum value of lifetime benefits to existing pensioners.
 This sum takes account of life expectancies appropriate to the ages of the pensioners and the interest that the sum is expected to earn before it is entirely paid out in benefits.

-Actuarial Cost Method: A procedure allocating the Actuarial Present Value of Future Benefits to various time periods; a method used to determine the Normal Cost and the Actuarial Accrued set of Actuarial Assumptions, during the period between two Actuarial Valuation dates.
+Actuarial Cost Method: A procedure allocating the Actuarial Present Value of Future Benefits to various time periods; a method used to determine the Normal Cost and the Actuarial Accrued Liability that are used to determine the actuarially determined contribution.
+Actuarial Gain or Actuarial Loss: A measure of the difference between actual experience and that expected based upon a set of Actuarial Assumptions, during the period between two Actuarial Valuation dates.
 Through the actuarial assumptions, rates of decrements, rates of salary increases, and rates of fund earnings have been forecasted.
 To the extent that actual experience differs from that assumed, Actuarial Accrued Liabilities emerge which may be the same as forecasted, or may be larger or smaller than projected.
-Actuarial gains are due to favorable experience, e.g., the Fund's assets earn more than projected, salary increases are less than assumed, members retire later than assumed, etc.
+Actuarial gains are due to favorable experience, e.g., the Fund's assets earn more than projected, salary increases are less than assumed, members retire later than assumed, etc. Favorable experience means actual results produce actuarial liabilities not as large as projected by the actuarial assumptions.
+On the other hand, actuarial losses are the result of unfavorable experience, i.e., actual results yield in actuarial liabilities that are larger than projected.
+Actuarial gains will shorten the time required for funding of the actuarial balance sheet deficiency while actuarial losses will lengthen the funding period.